Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

+Upon carefully inspecting $L_{ADV}$, we have found that setting $p \simeq n$ produces a gradient $\nabla_x L_{ADV}$ that points $a$ in a seemingly random direction, but always away from the original samples $p$ and $n$.
+This is because, following Eq. \eqref{eq:l_adv} and using $d$ as defined in Eq. \eqref{eq:phi}, the adversarial loss becomes

+and its gradient w.r.t. the input is calculated as a small semi-random vector that introduces instability in the network. $\nabla_x L_{ADV}$, in this case, becomes an alteration that pushes the anchor away from its origin but not towards any target.
+As the model's manifold most likely contains regions that do not correspond to any existing face image and given its high dimensionality, $a$ is likely pushed towards regions of it that would be otherwise unreachable following previous strategies, because no face image maps to there.
+We, therefore, exploit the intangibility of the model's manifold to produce adversarial examples that other methods do not yield.

-As for the intensity of the alterations introduced in the image, this is kept low.
-The average DSSIM score is $0.0099$, about $4\%$ lower than that using the farthest sample as a negative example, with a maximum of $0.0332$ - also slightly lower than that of the first algorithm.
+\textbf{Performance}\\ This version of the algorithm takes more time than some of its previous iterations, with an average time to process an image of $3s$.
+The intensity of the alterations, on the other hand, is the lowest so far.
+The average DSSIM score is $0.01$, about $4\%$ lower than that using the farthest sample as $n$, with a maximum of $0.03$ - also slightly lower than that of the first algorithm.

 \textbf{Efficacy}\\ The most interesting result of this algorithm is the \textit{True Positive} rate when verifying pairs of images with matching identities: $0.084$, which means only $8.4\%$ of the pairs are correctly verified.
-This is a hindering of $90\%$ of the accuracy of verification for cloaked face images, the best result among all algorithms.
+This is a hindering of $90\%$ of the verification accuracy compared to clear images, the best result among all strategies.
 Despite the \textit{True Positive} rate being very low, the \textit{False Positive} rate is low, too, even more than that of uncloaked images: $0.027$.
-A rational explanation to this event is that the embeddings of the faces are altered in a manner that scatters them far away from one another on subsets of features for which uncloaked faces' embeddings have a small variance.
+This is explained by how embeddings are scattered in semi-random regions of the manifold and are thus not likely to end up close to one another.